Ski Areas Indifferent to El Nino/La Nina (as of 2022)

 It is well known that Sun Valley gets its biggest dumps from the south,

-and the record El Nino of 1983 was its second highest snow season.
+and the strong El Nino of 1983 was its second highest snow season.

 Red Mt. is perhaps the biggest surprise, as it shows little sensitivity